dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 ```

 # 5. Train!
 Finally, ensure you have the yolos.pt INSIDE of the ~/data/ folder.
 If not, it will assume yolon.pt as mentioned earlier.
+Also, note that you can modify the confidence threshold (%) - in other words, it ignores detections that are below the confidence level you set.
 Now, run:
 ```python
 yolo train model=yolo11s.pt data=/home/Documents/Bird_Project/data/birds_dataset_1.yaml epochs=1000 batch=24 device=0
 ```